-The biggest mistake people make causing a presentation is not going well, is your own preparation.
+The biggest mistake people make causing a presentation is not going well, is your preparation.
 The best speakers rehearse, rehearse and rehearse again until they can tell their story on autopilot.

 How do you know for sure that you know enough about a subject?

 There is always someone who knows more or different things about a subject than you do.
 How bad is that?
 Indeed, there are enough who do not know that.
 And if you are invited somewhere, there was apparently a question about what you know about it.
-The biggest speakers don't want to be the best speakers or the ones with the most knowledge.
+The most prominent speakers don't want to be the best speakers or the ones with the most knowledge.
 They want to convey what they know about it.
 No more and no less.

 What if I believe that my audience will not think my story is catchy?